Coral reefs are an example of an ecosystem with a lot of biodiversity.

 Biodiversity is critical in protecting against climate change.

-To meet conservation goals, it’s important we ensure that biodiversity can continue to contribute to adaptation to climate change and climate change mitigation.
+Therefore, to meet conservation goals, it’s important we ensure that biodiversity can continue to contribute to adaptation to climate change and climate change mitigation.
 Biodiversity is an important determinant of ecosystem flexibility.
 Species’ responses ultimately determine the ability to persist under a changing climate.
 So, it’s important to maintain ecosystem resilience and corresponding biodiversity to facilitate this adaptive potential and sustain productivity.

 We must press leaders to address management at an ecosystem scale to ensure their continued existence and preserve the services they provide.
 Maintaining and restoring biodiversity promotes resilience and is an essential safeguard against climate change impacts.